Intrinsic compound kernel estimates for the transition probability density of a L\'evy type processes and their applications: Appendix B

-\textbf{Acknowledgement.} The authors thank N. Jacob and R. Schilling for inspiring remarks and suggestions, and gratefully acknowledge the DFG Grant Schi~419/8-1.
-The first-names author gratefully acknowledges the Scholarship of the President of Ukraine for young scientists (2011-2013).
+\textbf{Acknowledgement.} The authors are very grateful to the anonymous referee for careful reading and very valuable remarks.
+The authors thank K. Bogdan, N. Jacob, R. Schilling and M. Z\"ahle for inspiring discussions and helpful remarks, and gratefully acknowledge the DFG Grant Schi~419/8-1.
+The first-names author gratefully acknowledges the Scholarship of the President of Ukraine for young scientists (2012-2014).